bajoriad/examma-ray-sample/README.md

+# My Role

+Using this repository for generating default exam pages on the web browser and testing the new features.

 # examma-ray-sample

 This repository contains sample exam content and specifications using [examma-ray](https://github.com/jamesjuett/examma-ray) based on publicly release practice exams for EECS 280 at the University of Michigan.